act-framework/act/docs/for-react-developers.md

 `valueOnEnter` does is to get this event, fetch the value (like in `event.target.value` and only update when the `even.keyCode` is an enter key.
-So, as you can see, a process can not only manipulate the original value, but also filter it and only let us now about it when it's really important.
+So, as you can see, a process can not only manipulate the original value, but also filter it and only let us now about it when it is really important.

 The cool thing about processes is that they are composable.
 This means you can define them piecemeal and then group them togheter.
 The two most important